-A mughal monument that dates back to 1570 was the first garden tomb complex on the Indian subcontinent and inspried many other building including the Taj Mahal.
-This public radio story describes the effort to restore the 16th-century monument located in Delhi, India, and how the people working on the restoration, and the people who live near the monument, find themselves changed by this work
+A Mughal monument that dates back to 1570 was the first garden tomb complex on the Indian subcontinent and inspired other buildings including the Taj Mahal.
+There has been an effort to restore the 16th-century monument located in Delhi, India.
+Listen to learn how the people working on the restoration, and the people who live near the monument, find themselves changed by this work.

 Story Length: 6:31

 Socrative users can import these questions using the following code: SOC-1234

 The ancient ruins of Pompeii are facing many problems as a result of being exposed to bad weather—and possibly neglect.
 Italian art experts and archaeologists blame the Italian government for skimping on maintenance of the famous city, exploiting the ruins instead of protecting them.
 This audio story looks at how weather and even budget cuts threaten the historic ruins of Pompeii.